What to Expect While Recovering from Duodenal Switch Surgery

 Every patient’s body is different and will therefore heal differently after duodenal switch recovery.
 It is also important to note that there are multiple types of recovery that must occur after duodenal switch surgery, including both the physical and the emotional.

 The physical recovery from duodenal switch surgery can take anywhere from one week to a couple of months, depending on many factors.
-If Dr. Garcia is able to perform the surgery laparoscopically, then the patient’s physical recovery time will be relatively minimal - one to two weeks on average.
-If Dr. Garcia must perform open surgery for some reason, then the patient’s physical recovery time will be significantly longer - up to eight weeks, depending on his or her health and how closely he or she follows Dr. Garcia’s post-operative instructions.
+If our team is able to perform the surgery laparoscopically, then the patient’s physical recovery time will be relatively minimal - one to two weeks on average.
+If your surgeon must perform open surgery for some reason, then the patient’s physical recovery time will be significantly longer - up to eight weeks, depending on his or her health and how closely he or she follows post-operative instructions.
 In order to ensure the quickest, most comfortable recovery period possible, patients must take all medications exactly as advised, stay hydrated throughout the day, follow their prescribed diet plan, and engage in light walking as often as they can while otherwise avoiding strenuous activity.

 The emotional recovery from duodenal switch surgery has no set timeline and may even require a lifetime.
 Most patients who undergo any form of bariatric surgery experience extreme highs and lows, especially in the initial months following their procedure, as they consider what they have done.
 On the one hand, they have taken control of their lives and their health, quite definitively.
 On the other, they have forever changed the relationship they are able to have with food.
 These realizations, coupled with the exhaustion and discomfort they experience during their physical recovery, can be emotionally draining.
 Fortunately, there are support groups and other sources of support that can be leaned on during this period.